anytizer/melodies.lmms/README.md

 Melodies created in LMMS software

 ## Project files structure
 * lyrics/*.txt - lyrics file
 * notations/*.txt - sargam notes
 * output/*.ogg - raw audio output
 * project/*.mmpz - actual DAW file

 The notations files are compatible with [swar.lmms](https://github.com/anytizer/swar.lmms) application.
-It can produce .xpt pattern files for use with LMMS.
+It can produce .xpt XML Pattern files for importing in LMMS.

 ## Audio Licensing
 Each audio file is licensed differently due to the efforts it took to develop.
 Please read carefully the README.md file in each project's output/ folder.